-- Unexplained back or abdominal pain in an older patient - Renal colic in an older patient - Syncopal episode or hypovolemic shock in an older patient - Clinical findings demonstrating a pulsatile abdominal mass or abdominal bruit - Risk factors Ischaemic heart disease (IHD)/ Peripheral vascular disease (PVD)/age anterior to the echogenic pre-vertebral stripe.
+- Unexplained back or abdominal pain in an older patient - Renal colic in an older patient - Syncopal episode or hypovolemic shock in an older patient - Clinical findings demonstrating a pulsatile abdominal mass or abdominal bruit anterior to the echogenic pre-vertebral stripe.
 Use the left lobe of the liver as the initial acoustic window.
 You should image the coeliac axis, then the superior mesenteric artery (SMA).
 Lower you will find the renal vessels, and around the umbilicus the bifurcation and origin of the iliac arteries.